-This is a camp for teens (age 12 and up) who want more hands-on experience in the buildings, being immersed in Village history and life in the early 1900s.
+This is a camp for teens (7th grade fall/age 12 and up) who are familiar with Dakota City and want more hands-on experience in the buildings, being immersed in Village history and life in the early 1900s.
 Step back in time and continue learning a trade or skill, apprentice with a business, and have fun in 1900 Dakota City!
 Buildings for hands-on learning include the print shop, blacksmith shop, family home cooking, the millinery treadle sewing machine, and more.

 The camp theme this year is “Modern 1900s”.
 Although 1900 was a long time ago, there were many new inventions and modern gadgets to help make life easier.
 We will explore what was new and exciting around the turn of the last century – electricity had been around for years, but what were some new uses for it?
 The automobile was becoming a little more common, there was talk of people traveling in flying machines, and simple everyday items such as tea bags, coffee filters, paper clips, thumb tacks were all improving people’s lives.
 New books and toys and even new food items were exciting for children.
 Always fun are the vintage games to play and hands-on activities to do.
 Each day is different, but builds on knowledge and activities from the previous day.

 The cost for this camp is $135.00 per camper.
 Gift certificates are available to purchase from the office if you’d like to send a grandchild, niece, nephew or other child to camp.